 - Break in many small fragments that is decidedly less dangerous for the players

-In these months WSBSPORT is building its first Club in China (Shanghai) with five 5-a-side fields made entirely of tempered glass.
-Investors for this first club have decided to focus a lot on quality and spectacularity by involving the best players in the industry.
-Ideally located on the fifth floor of a newly built mall in the dense center of Shanghai, and established the official agreement with the Paris-Saint-Germain football club and Nike, we have entrusted the interior design to the renowned studio of DBX architecture while for the 5-a-side fields they turned to WSBSPORT aware of the great international experience.
+In these months WSBSPORT is building its first Club in China (Shanghai) with indoor soccer fields made entirely of tempered glass.
+Investors for this first club have decided to focus a lot on quality and spectacularization going to involve the best players in the industry.
+Ideally located on the fifth floor of a newly built mall in the dense center of Shanghai, and established the official agreement with the Paris-Saint-Germain football club and Nike, have entrusted the interior design to the renowned studio of DBX architecture while for the 5-a-side fields they turned to WSB Sport aware of the great international experience.
 Given the small spaces, we opted for small fields but made transparent thanks to a special structure in tempered glass, optimized just for the occasion.

 The fields of this new center are divided into two types: indoor and outdoor.